Phonological history of Old English: Second fronting

 Second fronting fronted /a/ to /æ/, and /æ/ to /e/, later than related processes of a-fronting and a-restoration.
-Second fronting did not affect the standard West Saxon dialect of Old English.
-In fact, it took place only in a relatively small section of the area (English Midlands) where the Mercian dialect was spoken.
-Mercian itself was a subdialect of the Anglian dialect (which includes all of Central and Northern England).
+Second fronting took place only in a relatively small section of the area (English Midlands) where the Mercian dialect was spoken.
+(Mercian itself was a subdialect of the Anglian dialect, which was spoken across all of Central and Northern England.)